Kabusecha

 Family affair: Iwakura-san's daughter-in-law runs the in-house tea store.

-This loose Kabusecha green tea has an intense aromatic & sweetish taste with a strong umami.
-It smells very aromatic after infusion and has a deep green natural cloudy color.
-Compared to our Senchas, it is somewhat fuller-bodied, more intense & also sweeter in taste.
+• This loose Kabusecha green tea has an intensely aromatic & sweet taste with a strong umami.
+It smells very aromatic after infusion and has a deep green, naturally cloudy color.
+Compared to our Senchas, it is fuller-bodied, more intense and also sweeter in taste.

-Kabusecha is grown according to the traditional Chagusaba method.
+• Kabusecha is grown using the traditional Chagusaba method.
 Fields of grass are planted around the tea fields.
 This grass, mainly dwarf bamboo & silver grass, is then used as fertilizer for the tea plants.
 Chemical fertilizer is therefore not necessary at all.
-You can learn more about this traditional fertilizer method from Shizuoka in this article on the official Chagusaba website.
-Of course, we have also had the pesticide-free status checked externally - you can see the pesticide report in the picture gallery above.
-So you can be sure that our tea is 100% free of harmful substances.
+In this article on the official Chagusaba website you can learn more about this traditional fertilization method from Shizuoka.
+Of course, we also had the absence of pesticides checked again externally - you can see the pesticide report in the picture gallery above.
+So you can be sure that our tea is 100% free from harmful substances.

-Mr. Iwakura uses tea bushes of the cultivar Yabukita for his sweet Kabusecha.
-You can not do anything with it?
-We explain it in our FAQ.
+Mr. Iwakura uses tea bushes of the Yabukita cultivar for his sweet Kabusecha.
+Don't know what to do with it?
+We explain it in our FAQ .

 The loose tea is infused in a pot with a strainer.
 Alternatively, you can use fillable disposable tea bags.
 It is a very sweet, strong-aromatic and soft green tea and tastes both beginners and green tea connoisseurs.
 Our tutorial video below shows you how to make it easily.